 Tuberculosis - the leading cause of death when our national organization was formed in 1900 - will henceforth be considered in the light of bold new measures to bring it under complete control.
-Other chronic lung diseases - for which we had no time during the first six decades of our history - are now included as important targets in our voluntary effort and will occupy a prominent spot in the annual meeting program.
+Other chronic lung diseases - for which we had no time during the first six decades of our history - are now clude Special Diseases and Medical Education (with Dr. John Gemmell, professor and chairman of the Department of Medicine, University of Manitoba, as speaker) The University of Manitoba Northern Medical Unit (an exercise in the provision of medical services to a remote area) and Community Health Programs.